Sovereign Military Order of Malta: Malta

 The Order remained without a territory of its own until 1530, when Grand Master Fra' Philippe de Villiers de l'Isle Adam took possession of the island of Malta, granted to the order by Emperor Charles V, Holy Roman Emperor and his mother Queen Joanna of Castile as monarchs of Sicily, with the approval of Pope Clement VII, for which the order had to honour the conditions of the Tribute of the Maltese Falcon.

-In 1565, the Knights, led by Grand Master Fra' Jean de Vallette (after whom the capital of Malta, Valletta, was named), defended the island for more than three months during the Great Siege by the Ottomans.
+In 1565, the Knights, led by Grand Master Fra' Jean de Valette (after whom the capital of Malta, Valletta, was named), defended the island for more than three months during the Great Siege by the Ottomans.

 The fleet of the Order contributed to the ultimate destruction of the Ottoman naval power in the Battle of Lepanto in 1571, led by John of Austria, half brother of King Philip II of Spain.

-The Reformation which split Western Europe into Protestant and Catholic states affected the knights as well.
-In several countries, including England, Scotland and Sweden, the order was dissolved.
+The Reformation, which split Western Europe into Protestant and Catholic states, affected the knights as well.
+In several countries, including England, Scotland, and Sweden, the order dissolved.
 In others, including the Netherlands and Germany, entire bailiwicks or commanderies (administrative divisions of the order) experienced Protestant conversions; these "Johanniter orders" survive in Germany, the Netherlands, and Sweden and many other countries, including the United States and South Africa.
 It was established that the order should remain neutral in any war between Christian nations.

 From 1651 to 1665, the Order ruled four islands in the Caribbean.
 On 21 May 1651 it acquired the islands of Saint Barthélemy, Saint Christopher, Saint Croix and Saint Martin.
 These were purchased from the French Compagnie des Îles de l'Amérique which had just been dissolved.
 In 1665, the four islands were sold to the French West India Company.

 In 1798, Napoleon led the French occupation of Malta.
 Napoleon demanded from Grand Master Ferdinand von Hompesch zu Bolheim that his ships be allowed to enter the port and to take on water and supplies.
 The Grand Master replied that only two foreign ships could be allowed to enter the port at a time.
-Bonaparte, aware that such a procedure would take a very long time and would leave his forces vulnerable to British Admiral Horatio Nelson, immediately ordered a cannon fusillade against Malta.
+Bonaparte, aware that such a procedure would take a long time and leave his forces vulnerable to British Admiral Horatio Nelson, immediately ordered a cannon fusillade against Malta.
 The French soldiers disembarked in Malta at seven points on the morning of 11 June and attacked.
 After several hours of fierce fighting, the Maltese in the west were forced to surrender.